 - Selling restrictions.
 For example, you can only sell physical products through Facebook and Instagram according to their commerce policy.

-The direct-to-consumer business model means you sell products directly to consumers, without wholesalers, middlemen, or third-party retailers like Amazon.
-It's a new business model gaining traction as the multichannel retailer model slows down.
+The direct-to-consumer (D2C or DTC) business model means you sell products directly to consumers, without wholesalers or third-party retailers like Amazon.
+It’s essentially a fancy name for B2C businesses.

-Think about the latest trending brands: Warby Parker, Barkbox, Bonobos, Casper.
+Think about some of the biggest trending brands: Warby Parker, Barkbox, Bonobos, Casper.
 What do they all have in common?
 A DTC business model.
 Even brands like Apple and Tesla are leveraging mobile commerce as a main channel for DTC sales.

 These brands eliminate the hassle of researching and choosing from hundreds of competing brands, making the entire shopping experience easier for customers.